 Additionally, Plan F offers a high-deductible plan.
 With this option, you must pay for any Medicare-covered costs up to the deductible amount of $2,340.
 The plan will not cover any costs until this amount is reached.

 Something important to be aware of for Plan F availability, however, it was discontinued on January 1, 2020.
-Any new enrolled after this date will not be eligible to enroll in the Plan F. However, if you were born before 1955, the Plan F is still available to you.
+Anyone borth after January 1, 1955 will not be eligible to enroll in the Plan F. However, if you were born before 1955, the Plan F is still available to you.

 What Does Medigap Plan G Cover?